Cambridge Family Microsoccer: REGISTRATION & NEWS

 1. Check to make sure that your child is the right age!

-Eligibility for Prospective Players in Cambridge Family Microsoccer Players — FALL, 2017
+Eligibility for Prospective Players in Cambridge Family Microsoccer Players — FALL, 2017 and SPRING, 2018

 (a) It is simple; your child does not require prior experience;